-When starting out in gardening, it's essential to master the basic techniques for properly preparing your soil.
-Digging is one of the first crucial steps.
-But how to dig a garden effectively, without tiring yourself out, and most importantly without getting discouraged?
-Digging simply means turning over the soil to aerate it, facilitate water penetration and prepare the ground for sowing or planting.
-In this article, you'll discover how to dig your garden soil properly, with the right tools and techniques, even if the soil is hard or full of roots.
-Let's explore everything you need to know about digging.
+When starting out in gardening, it's essential to understand the basic steps to prepare your plot properly.
+Digging is one of the first unavoidable tasks.
+But how do you dig a garden efficiently, without tiring yourself out, and, most importantly, without getting discouraged?
+Digging simply means turning over the soil to aerate it, facilitate water penetration, and prepare the ground for sowing or planting.

 What exactly is digging?

-Digging is a fundamental gardening technique that involves turning over the soil with a spade, a simple tool shaped like a flat shovel.
+Digging is a fundamental gardening task that involves turning over the soil with a spade, a simple tool shaped like a flat shovel.
 The idea is to lift and turn the soil to work it deeply.

 But why dig?